Graham's.

 481-483 Cathedral Street, Glasgow.

-This old pub was situated on Cathedral Street behind Jackson's Dog House and not far from the corner of Buchanan Street.
+This old pub was situated on Cathedral Street near Buchanan Street.

 Alexander Graham traded from this very old pub in the 1880s, he also owned pubs in Argyle Street, Oxford Street and Crown Street.
 Mr Graham was president of the Scottish Wine and Spirit Merchants and Beer Trades Benevolent Institution in 1891, he was regarded as a straightforward type of Scotsman, bluff in his manner, but underneath the exterior as true as steel and as solid as gold.
 He was born in Largs and came to Glasgow in 1865, he acquired licence's for premises in Oxford Street and Crown Street before venturing out into the city centre.